Total Non-Farm Employment

 A time-series model (vector autoregression) is used to construct the leading index.
 Current and prior values of the forecast variables are used to determine the future values of the index.

 The following chart graphs the index for AR and the U.S. Note that most of the time the AR index is lower that the U.S. Furthermore, the AR index exhibits a downward slope since it peaked in September 2015.
-A slight uptick in the AR index is evident beginning in early 2019.
+A slight uptick in the AR index is evident beginning in early 2019 but has recently declined.

 The chart below shows the monthly indices for the U.S. and Arkansas in natural logs normalized to January 2015.
 The data are normalized to this date to reflect Governor Hutchinson taking office.

 The forecast values for AR reflect a simple (1 – B) model with three pulse values.
 One is for April 2011, another for June 2011 and the last is for March 2015.
 The normalized AR forecast for the leading indicator is flat.

 The forecast values for the U.S. reflect a simple AR(1) model with three intervention variables .
 There are two time trends one beginning in September 2009 and another in January 2011.
 There is one pulse variable in September 2010.